 Of course, that only applies if you have a voice that’s higher in register.
 See how the lower in frequency you go, the quieter that response gets?
 If you have a particularly deep voice, you’ll find that the microphone quality will struggle to pick up your voice’s fundamental tones, so it’ll sound a bit weird—to say the least.
 However, most don’t have much to worry about here.

 Active Noise Cancelling

 Oh yeah, and about that active noise cancellation.
 Bose has always had top of the line ANC, but it’s starting to get a little behind the times.
-Though Sony left Bose in the rear view mirror with the WH-1000XM3, the Bose QuietComfort 35 II offers decent active noise cancellation.
+Though Sony left Bose in the rearview mirror with the WH-1000XM3, the Bose QuietComfort 35 II offers decent active noise cancellation.
 For commuters, this is super important, as noise reduction is the most important performance metric for active noise canceling headphones.

 Everything in blue and green was cancelled which shows you just how good these are as it’s most near the 20 dB line.
 But we can go even further and show you exactly how this will sound in a few different scenarios.
-So if you click on the video above we have a few audio samples that can show you how they actually sound.

-Among the best active noise canceling headphones, the Bose QuietComfort 35 II is top-tier.
+Among the best active noise cancelling headphones, the Bose QuietComfort 35 II is top-tier.
 However, its little foibles and dated hardware make the Sony WH-1000XM3 a compelling option in comparison.
 But you’ll have to decide for yourself if it’s better for you.